 Decision: The document is noted and the final LS is agreed in R1-150873, assuming the addition of the missing RAN2 Tdoc number and with the following update:

-Some companies also provided results for additional coverage enhancement techniques beyond pure repetition, e.g. frequency hopping, and RAN1 will continue to discuss the merits of those techniques (see Table 3 in attached document).
+Some companies also provided results for additional coverage enhancement techniques beyond pure repetition, e.g. frequency hopping, in order to reduce the required number of repetitions, and RAN1 will continue to discuss the merits of those techniques (see Table 3 in attached document).

 R1-150864 WF in SIB Transmission for MTC UEs LG Electronics, ALU, ASB, Sierra Wireless